This week, while answering questions in a WordPress forum on Facebook, somebody asked:

 Transparency leads to trust.

-In late 2018, I joined the team at Revelry Labs and was immediately blown away by how they work with clients, so much so, I wrote a blog post about transparency when working with clients.
+While working with the team at Revelry Labs, I was immediately blown away by how they work with clients, I ended up writing a blog post about transparency when working with clients.

 The main takeaway: